bitcoinwarrior1/OpenRep/README.md

 # eReputation
-A solidity smart contract based feedback system with UI
+A solidity smart contract based reputation system with UI

+currently deployed on the ethereum testnet network